 Once the cake was covered, the seating area cut out, the teeth added, it was time to put the cake in the fridge overnight.
 (Jennie said goodnight at this point and I carried on)

-Kwazzi took about an hour for me to make out of marzipan.
+Kwazzi took me about an hour to make out of marzipan.
 Both he and the other marzipan pieces needed to go into the fridge as soon as possible, so they’d harden up.

 The fins and tail had a couple of toothpicks inserted in them, sticking half out to be inserted on to the cake later.